Agents shouldn't work for the vendor. They should work for you.

 APIs

 REST and GraphQL, OpenAPI spec-first.
 Every service documented before it ships.
-Integration with your existing internal tools, third-party vendors, and any proprietary systems you already run.
+We integrate with your existing internal tools, third-party vendors, and any proprietary systems you already run.

 Auth